JNRowe/jnrowe.github.io/articles/new_love_giddiness.rst

 ----------------

-As the project *should* have significant longevity I find myself pondering the future.  *If* I could changes things for the next 20 years, what should I do to make that experience better?
+As the project *should* have significant longevity I find myself pondering the future.  *If* I could change things for the next 20 years, what should I do to make that experience better?
 Should I do *nothing at all* and just chug along reducing the anxiety that even small changes will evoke?